ethicstitle.png

 All that being said, there are a few additional non-negotiable points I’d like to share for the sake of clarity.
 I’ve made all of this info publicly available to viewers and brands alike so that we’re all on the same page:

-My reviews are always as objective as possible and my opinions are always my own, but I do have my own personal biases and approach content from the point of view of an enthusiast rather than an expert or journalist.
+• My opinions are always my own, but I do have my own personal biases and preferences, and approach content from the point of view of an enthusiast rather than an expert or journalist.

-It’s appreciated when companies offer information about their products/services, but I will only include what I think is relevant and necessary in any videos or projects.
+• It’s appreciated when brands offer information about their products/services, but I will only include what I think is relevant and necessary in any videos or projects.

-On that same note, I will work to seek answers for anything about a product/service that I don’t fully understand to make my videos as accurate and helpful as possible.
+• On that same note, I will work to seek answers for anything about a product/service that I don’t fully understand so that my videos can be as accurate and helpful as possible.

-I do not guarantee any number of views or any amount of audience engagement on any videos.
+• I do not guarantee any number of views or any amount of audience engagement on any videos.
 As much as I want everything I create to “perform” well, there are too many variables beyond my control for me to make any claims regarding potential viewership.
-But I do watch all of my videos before publishing, so I guess I can guarantee at least one view.
+All traffic on ym channel is organic.
+I do not purchase ads, views, followers, or subscribers.

-Side note to that: I do find it funny when brands asks for a video to “go viral.”
+• Side note: I do find it funny when brands asks for a video to “go viral.”
 If I knew how to do that, why wouldn’t I make every video a viral sensation?!

 In the spirit of full transparency, here is a list of brands I’ve worked with over the years who have all been absolutely excellent and fully embraced my approach to content creation: